nilx/simplest_color_balance/README.txt

 'balance' takes 5 parameters:
     `balance mode Sb Sw in.png out.png`

-* `mode`    : the algorithm variant, one of 'rgb', 'hsl', 'hsv', 'hsi' and 'irgb_bounded'
+* `mode`    : the algorithm variant, one of 'rgb', 'hsl', 'hsv', 'hsi', 'irgb_bounded' or 'irgb_ajusted'
 * `Sb`      : percentage of pixels saturated to black in the output image
 * `Sw`      : percentage of pixels saturated to white in the output image Sb and Sw must be in [0..100[ and Sb+Sw < 100